Updated: Jul 15

 Let's look at one more comedy for stereotypes that work.

 In THE DEVIL WEARS PRADA -Andrea is the leading lady and is sweet, innocent, and a little naive (at least in the film version, in the book she is a little more jaded-or becomes jaded quickly) and Emily is the bitchy one.

-Also, in my opinion, the Devil Wears Prada isn't a romantic comedy for the same reason that Legally Blonde isn't.
+Also, in my opinion, the Devil Wears Prada isn't a romantic comedy.
 The love story isn't the main story but it's a great study in comedy and characters.